 The idea for a members’ knowledge bank goes back a few years, but we finally have the first version of “Who Should I Ask?” posted in our Members Only section.
 A benefit of membership, “Who Should I Ask?” allows an easy way for WisRWA members to be resources for each other—our first line of research.
-Take a look at the directory and feel free to email me (firstname.lastname@example.org) with questions about contributing to this section and helping us expand it.
+But it’s only a start.
+Take a look at the directory and feel free to email me ([email protected]) with questions about contributing to this section and helping us expand it.

 WisRWA has also been a prominent presence at various events for authors and the writing community in Wisconsin.
-In November alone, WisRWA members from all over the state created and served on five panels at the SEW Book Festival at UW Waukesha; Green Bay Area Group members served as panelists and displayed their books, while also spreading the word about WisRWA at an all day reader-author event at the Kress Library in DePere.
+In November alone, WisRWA members from all over the state created and served on five panels at the NEW Book Festival at UW Waukesha.
+We fulfilled our purpose of promoting our romance genre, along with WisRWA.
+The Green Bay Area Group members served as panelists and while also spreading the word about WisRWA at an all day reader-author event at the Kress Library in DePere.

-In the coming year, we’ll continue looking for opportunities to promote WisRWA and our authors at writing-related events across the state.
+In the coming year, we’ll continue looking for opportunities to promote WisRWA, the romance genre, and all our authors/members at writing-related events across the state.
 I think of us as a kind of traveling WisRWA road show.
 We can’t predict the results of our efforts every time, of course.
-Still, there’s something wonderfully uplifting about being part of this romance writing community and proudly representing our authors and our genre at various gatherings.
+Still, there’s something wonderfully uplifting about being part of this romance writing community and proudly representing our genre at various gatherings.
 (And it’s a great way to spend time with our writing pals!)

 Continuing WisRWA’s outreach goes hand in hand with our plans to create special programs designed to lure us out to area groups other than our own.
 I’d like to see 2016 become known as the “year of the caravan,” the year we made a point of traveling to other areas groups to take advantage of enriching programs.
 Let’s use our membership in this great organization for the simple pleasure of being in each other’s company and learning from each other.

-So, watch our website and social media for information about outreach opportunities and programs designed to help us develop our craft and promote our books.
+So, watch our website and social media for information about outreach opportunities and programs designed to help us develop our craft and promote our genre.